 What time of day should you shock your pool?

 The best time of day to shock a pool is in the evening after the sun is down.
-This allows the pool chlorine time to spread out in the water and clean it before daytime temperatures reduce the effectiveness of the shock.
+This allows the pool chlorine time to spread out in the water, and cleaning it before daytime temperatures reduces the effectiveness of the shock.
 Ultraviolet light reduces the effectiveness of chlorine.

-Shocking the pool in the evening also allows you the opportunity to run the pool pump overnight to help distribute the shock around the pool and also this means that the pool will probably be safe to swim after shocking again the following day.
+Shocking the pool in the evening also allows you the opportunity to run the pool pump overnight to help distribute the shock around the pool.
+This means that the pool will probably be safe to swim after shocking again the following day.

 Pool Care Handbook and Video Course